kimiakhs/muscle-activation-opensim-semg/README.md

 Run inverse kinematics:
 1. Load the scaled model.
-2. Open inverse kinematic tool window.
+2. Open inverse kinematics tool window.
-3. Load inverse kinematic setup from IK folder on google drive.
+3. Load inverse kinematics setup from IK folder on google drive.
 4. Change the file path to load the corresponding .trc file from Mocap folder on google drive.
 6. Save the results in the desired Motion File path.
 7. Run the inverse kinematics.